-Arrow opted to implement supplier by supplier and because the first several workflow automations were so successful and produced outstanding results that were noticed enterprise- wide.
-Conservative estimates of three minutes reduced manual effort per order or invoice translate into hundreds of hours/ month saved for Arrow’s Components unit in Central Europe.
-On a global level, the business impact will be even greater as Arrow has thousands of suppliers worldwide.
+Arrow opted to implement Kapow supplier by supplier.
+Because the first several workflow automations produced outstanding results, the improvements were noticed enterprise-wide.
+Overall, the company estimates it reduced manual effort by three minutes per order.
+That translates into hundreds of hours per month saved for Arrow’s Components unit in Central Europe.
+On a global level, the business impact should further escalate because Arrow has thousands of suppliers worldwide.

-In reality, the benefits are far more valuable to Arrow than just time saved.
-Product asset specialists can now spend their time working closer with customers to help advise them on component options, as well as build stronger relationships with suppliers and do more negotiation.
-Cut-and-paste errors have been eliminated while faster invoice payments may even yield special discounts.
+The company said the benefits of using Kapow are far more valuable to Arrow than just time saved.
+Now, product asset specialists can spend their time working closer with customers to help advise them on component options, as well as build stronger relationships with suppliers and do more negotiation.
+Cut-and-paste errors have been eliminated while faster invoice payments may yield more savings by way of qualifying for special discounts.

 Although replacing a significant part of Arrow’s special quote and invoice processes was considered “unthinkable” before, automation through Kapow is a success.
 According to the company, taking advantage of templates and frameworks has not only helped simplify and speed implementation times, but has also established a strong foundation and best practices for the global rollout.